matiwinnetou/spring-soy-view/README.md

 * if a template fails to compile, throw an exception and propagate rather than swallow it
 * cosmetic fixes

+1.13.1
+* support for yahoo and google closure minimification
+* separated google and yahoo min modules

+1.13.2
+* SoyAjaxController can be more secure by injecting AuthManager, which controls which soy files can be compiled to js files
+* It should be possible to pass *.js extension to SoyAjaxController just for convienience, it is still better to use it without extension
+* Moved classes to an existing ajax subpackage as this was incorrectly grouped as a library code, where as it is ajax controller specific code

 # Running example (dev)
 * clone the git repository
 * cd spring-soy-view-example